 When I pray I ask for three things.

 - Confirmation that the actions I wrote down are pleasing to God

 - Guidance on any understanding I missed or actions I need to add to my list

 - Strength and courage to implement those changes into my life.

 None of this study and prayer is any good if we don’t actually take action on it!
 Key four is all about bringing what I’ve learned to life.

 After my prayer I will jot down some specific action steps.
 For example if my note during phase 3 was, “I need to speak towards my children with more kindness,” then my specific action plan in key 4 would be pause before speaking, pray for patience in that moment, keep my voice calm, apologize when I speak unkindly.

 Another example: perhaps my note during key 3 says “be a wiser steward of my money.”
 Key 4 might say create a budget, set a spending cap on impulse buys, only one eating out meal per week, and track all expenses to identify things to cut out.

 Now Go and Do

 You can easily put the 4 keys method into action in your favorite journal or notebook.
-If you’d like my adorable printable journal with sections for each key, bookmarks, and a goal tracker you can purchase it in my Etsy shop.
+If you’d like my adorable printable journal with sections for each key, bookmarks, and a goal tracker you can download it from my resource library.